BSc Economics at the University of Bristol

 Where do you live in London and why did you choose to live there?

 I chose to live near Gloucester Road Station, which is one stop away from South Kensington station, a walking distance to campus.
 I chose to live there mainly for the proximity to Imperial, but also because it is a very lively and vibrant part of London - full of a variety of cafes, restaurants and shops but also beautiful neighbourhood parks; it is also a five minute walk to Hyde Park, which is always a great place to go for a run and relax.

 When you’re not studying, what do you enjoy doing?

 My favourite things to do are to explore London through its cultural offerings – you would find me at a different exhibition, museum or performance every week.
 This city offers literally all that one can desire and I find myself constantly curious and learning something new.
-I also enjoy reading and writing, whether it’s for the student blog or for my personal blog, as well as going for a run or to the Imperial swimming pool.
+I also enjoy reading and writing, whether it’s for the Student Content Creator scheme or for my personal blog, as well as going for a run or to the Imperial swimming pool.
 London is an incredible city which never leaves you unentertained - it really is a fun place to be a student.

 Looking back to when you were applying for the programme, did you attend any online webinars or on-campus information sessions?